open-discord-bots/open-ticket/README.md

 - **🎨 Customisation** - These plugins add even more customisation to the bot.
 - **💼 Management** - These plugins add features that help you manage your server or ticket system.
 - **🤖 Client** - These plugins add features affecting the Discord Client or bot itself.
+- Please Create a new category when your plugin doesn't fit in one of the available categories.

 ### 📦 Official *(made by DJdj Development)*
 |Name                                                                  |Category                    |Description              |